Student Organization Handbook

 Registered student organizations can request student fee funds through the Activity Fee Review Committee (AFRC).
 Student groups are able to request funds through one of two methods:

 - Assistance to Student Groups (ASG) grants are available for student groups requesting funds on a per event basis.
 These funds are distributed six times per year.
-Application forms, guidelines, and the application deadlines are posted on the AFRC web page.
+Application forms, guidelines, and deadlines are posted on the AFRC web page.

 - Annual funding is available for established groups who have shown consistent need over a period of not less than three years.
 Requests for annual funding are typically due in early February for activities occurring in the next academic year.
 Annually funded groups are limited to the funds given them for the year and cannot request additional student fee money until the next annual funding cycle.